By John Nightwolf

 There is one simple trick that will help even the most challenged of bass players...

-Watch the Drummer's Feet
+Watch The Drummer's Feet

 I have told beginning Bassists that I position myself during practice so that I can see the Drummer's feet, this seems to enlighten them a bit.
 Bass hits should not follow the guitars, they should accentuate the drum hits, most importantly, you guessed it, the Bass Drums.